 - Experience Highlight your work experience as a Behavior Technician using quantifiable numbers.
 For example: “Completed over 1,500 hours of direct and indirect field practice under the guidance of a Board Certified Behavior Analyst (BCBA)” or “Helped 50 autistic clients between ages 5-18 become more independent in their homes and society.”
 If you lack on-the-job experience, mention internship or volunteer jobs that showcase relevant skills (for example, assisting with STD/HIV testing in college campuses as a volunteer).

 - Education Although most behavior technician jobs don’t require more than a high school diploma or GED, relevant certifications like Registered Behavior Technician (RBT) or training with the American Association of Psychiatric Technicians (AAPT) can help you stand out.

 See Why My Perfect Resume is a 5-Star Resume Builder

-Building a resume can be a difficult task — make it easier by using these professionally-designed templates to build your own resume.
+Building a resume can be a difficult task — make it easier by using these professionally-designed templates to build your own resume in our resume builder.